RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 **Examples**:

-- Using a trainer program for anything.
+- Using a trainer program or save editor for anything.
 - Using trained ROMs for any game (they will not be linked).
 - Using unofficial/old mods/emulators that act as trainers or debug/cheat toolsets.
 - Game Genie / Action Replay and other similar cheat tools.
+- Using the developer functions of RALibRetro or any RAIntegration capable emulator for non-development reasons.

 ### 7. Do not use TAS (tool-assisted speedrunning), bots, or complex scripting to gain achievements. {#not-allowed-7}